Joseph-Burke/TrainTrack/README.md

 ### feature/routes_and_actions
 1. ~~Add a sessions controller to handle log-ins.~~
-1. Set up primary routes for the application.
+1. ~~Set up primary routes for the application.~~
-2. Create corresponding controller actions for these main routes.
+2. ~~Create corresponding controller actions for these main routes.~~

-Routes and actions to deal with now:
-~~User - new, create, index, show~~
+    - ~~User - new, create, index, show~~
-~~Group - new, create, index, show~~
+    - ~~Group - new, create, index, show~~
-~~Transaction - new, create, index, show~~
+    - ~~Transaction - new, create, index, show~~
-~~Session - new, create, destroy~~
+    - ~~Session - new, create, destroy~~

+CURRENT STATE OF PROJECT:
+  - Main routes are all functional, allowing Users/Groups/Transactions to be displayed and created.
+  - Sessions can also be started and destroyed, allowing a user to log in.

 ## Project Ideas